 NOWCAP is a federally funded, comprehensive cardio-pulmonary program developed in 1982 by Northwestern Community Action Programs, Inc. of Wyoming.
-This program is offered to anyone that has a concern or interest in their cardio-pulmonary health.
+This program is offered to current and former miners or power plant workers.
 All information obtained through NOWCAP will remain strictly confidential and will be stored in your patient file.
 A copy of your testing will be mailed to you for you to share with your primary care physician.
 All testing is done using licensed medical providers and modern up to date medical equipment.

 - Occupational History: We will help you complete a form detailing your entire work history.
 This will enable the provider to differentiate between many different exposures to toxins described in your work history.

 - Nursing Assessment: The next step entails the measurement of height, weight, blood pressure, temperature, and heart rate.
 The Occupational History Questionnaire will be assessed for active problems, current medications, and medical referral needs.

 - Pulmonary Function Test: A pulmonary function test is utilized to discover any obstructions or restrictions an individual may have in their air passage.
 The possibility of 8 attempts are given in order to obtain three acceptable efforts.

 - Radiology: A single view chest x-ray will be performed.
 All films will be forwarded to a Radiologist that specializes in reading for occupational lung disease with a certification from the National Institute on Safety and Health.